 Secretaries and heads of separate agencies are responsible for determining the organisational structure for their Department or agency.
+The design principles for new executive structures were included in the Interim guidelines on requirements for NSW public sector executive restructures and assessments to align with the intent of the senior executive reforms (Circular PSCC-2013-10).
 The structure should have the appropriate mix of roles necessary to enable the organisation to deliver on its strategic and corporate objectives.
 This includes decisions on the number of executives, the level of those roles and whether those roles are ongoing or term.
 The following key principles apply to the senior executive band structure: